 For years, Martin Underwood and his colleagues were confronted with people who suffered from low back pain, the cause of which was not immediately known.
 Logical, as their research shows, because in the vast majority of cases there is no direct cause.
-The pain can be a consequence of the lifestyle of the patient.
+One possible cause of the pain can be the lifestyle of the patient.
 This includes an inactive life, too little exercise or being overweight.
 Pain can also occur due to psychological, economic or social factors.
 In other words, things that do not immediately require medical intervention.

-Prescribing medicines such as opioids is also the wrong approach because they are very addictive and are not the most effective painkillers.
+Prescribing medicines such as opioids is also the wrong approach because they can be very addictive and are not the most effective painkillers.
 As a result, patients will have to take more of them and the risk of addiction increases.

 Underwood and his colleagues are sounding the alarm: it is high time that low back pain is dealt with in a proper way.
 “Useless treatments are far too often prescribed for chronic back pain,” says Judith Turner, a clinical psychologist at the University of Washington.
 And treatments that do work are under-utilized.
 These include: